1. Escape the everyday

 7. Take shelter in an Irish pub

 The best place to warm up in winter?
-Easy, a traditional Irish pub.
+A traditional Irish pub.
 They have the cosiest corners, the warmest welcomes and real turf fires to help drive the cold out.
 Wherever you roam in Ireland, chances are there’s a stool with your name on it nearby.

-See our 17 cosy pubs you need to visit this winter to get your fill of eccentric locals, celebrity encounters, hidden snugs and perfect pints.
+See the cosiest pubs you need to visit this winter to get your fill of eccentric locals, celebrity encounters, hidden snugs and perfect pints.
 You’ll be stamping along to a live trad session before you know it.